Educator Evaluation

 Model Rubric Updates

-Since releasing the first Model System for Educator Evaluation in 2012, DESE has supported its ongoing refinement and continuous improvement to ensure its role as an exemplar framework for use by Massachusetts districts.
+Since releasing the first Model System for Educator Evaluation in 2012, Department of Elementary and Secondary Education DESE has supported its ongoing refinement and continuous improvement to ensure its role as an exemplar framework for use by Massachusetts districts.

-• In 2018, DESE released updated model rubrics for teachers, principals and other school-level administrators that streamlined content, clarified language, and strengthened alignment to the important day-to-day work of teaching and leading.
+• In 2018, Department of Elementary and Secondary Education DESE released updated model rubrics for teachers, principals and other school-level administrators that streamlined content, clarified language, and strengthened alignment to the important day-to-day work of teaching and leading.

-• In 2019, DESE updated the Model System guidance and resources to align to regulatory amendments that removed the Student Impact Rating and added the Student Learning Indicator.
+• In 2019, Department of Elementary and Secondary Education DESE updated the Model System guidance and resources to align to regulatory amendments that removed the Student Impact Rating and added the Student Learning Indicator.

-• In 2023 and 2024, DESE released newly updated model rubrics for school level administrators and teachers that integrate and strengthen evidence-based, culturally and linguistically sustaining practices1 within the Standards of Effective Teaching and Administrative Leadership.
+• In 2023 and 2024, Department of Elementary and Secondary Education DESE released newly updated model rubrics for school level administrators and teachers that integrate and strengthen evidence-based, culturally and linguistically sustaining practices1 within the Standards of Effective Teaching and Administrative Leadership.

-• In 2025-26, DESE will pilot role-specific model rubrics for Specialized Instructional Support Personnel (SISP).
+• In 2026, Department of Elementary and Secondary Education DESE released role-specific model rubrics for Specialized Instructional Support Personnel (SISP) that elevate evidence-based practices specific to each role.

-Updates to the model rubrics for educator evaluation are grounded in DESE's Educational Vision and evidence-based practices for effective teaching and leadership.
+Updates to the model rubrics for educator evaluation are grounded in Department of Elementary and Secondary Education DESE's Educational Vision and evidence-based practices for effective teaching and leadership.
 They reflect input from educators, students, and families across Massachusetts on antiracist, inclusive, and equitable practices that support all students to attain academic knowledge and skills, understand and value themselves and others, and engage with the world.

 Update Process